nfagerlund/puppet-docs/source/puppet/4.7/reference/lang_collectors.markdown

 For a given resource, this operator will **match** if the value of the attribute is **not** identical to the search key.

 > Note: This operator will always match if the attribute's value is an array.
-This behavior may be undefined.

 #### `and`